 At that moment a nurse came round the corner and up to me.
-She was big and mean looking and wearing those squeaky white shoes.
+Most nurses are cool.
+I know they are so overworked.
+This one wasn’t bad but she seemed real tired and impatient.
 I stood up and she said that my brother was ready to go home and that my mom just needed to sign a few things.
 I turned red I couldn’t help it.
 I had to tell the nurse my mom wasn’t here.
-I didn’t want to say she was running a little late and bide some time because I knew she probably wasn’t going to show up.
+I didn’t want to say she was running a little late and bide some time because I knew she probably wasn’t going to show up at all.
 If mom finds someone at her bar she goes home with them and sorta camps out for a few days.

-“I’ll find out” she said and she squeaked away.
+“I’ll find out” she said and she went away.

 “Uh no I couldn’t” I said.
 But he’d already tucked it in my shirt pocket.
 I didn’t want to take it but he looked at me and I looked at him and I guess I said thank you in my brain before I could say no.